 From day one Lena has been a quick nurser.
 She is on and off in minutes but she will feed VERY frequently.

 From birth, she nursed every hour (or more) day and night.
 As she’s such a fast nurser though (as a baby 3 minutes every time, now even faster), it doesn’t bother me (generally).

 With Arlo I would have to sit up for half an hour, with Lena I never had to plan for feeds as she was on and off so fast.
 This worked out to my advantage with a toddler to look after too.

 Lena has always nursed both breasts at a time.
 My milk is a lot less fatty with Lena than Arlo.

-Like her older brother, Lena has never accepted my expressed breastmilk.
-Nursery tried to offer her it but like the diva she is, she only likes her boob milk organic and fresh from the teat (tit).
+Like her older brother, Lena never accepted my expressed breastmilk.
+Nursery tried to offer her it but she only liked her boob milk organic and fresh from the teat (tit).